 2021 Inducted into the Long Island Soccer Player Hall of Fame

-Now in her 25th season at the helm of Ohio State women’s soccer, head coach Lori Walker-Hock has established that Ohio State will contend in the Big Ten and nationally on an annual basis.
-The North Carolina graduate and three-time Big Ten Coach of the Year has led the Buckeyes to 14 NCAA Tournament appearances in the last 19 years, most recently in 2021 Spring Season when Ohio State advanced to the NCAA Tournament for the 10th time in the last 12 seasons.
+Now in her 26th season at the helm of Ohio State women’s soccer, head coach Lori Walker-Hock has established that Ohio State will contend in the Big Ten and nationally on an annual basis.
+The North Carolina graduate and three-time Big Ten Coach of the Year has led the Buckeyes to 15 NCAA Tournament appearances in the last 20 years, most recently in 2021 spring and fall seasons.

-In addition to the on-field success, Walker-Hock’s Buckeyes have thrived in the classroom.
+Walker-Hock’s Buckeyes have thrived in the classroom.
 As a team, Ohio State has earned the NSCAA College Women’s Team Academic Award nine times in the past 10 years.
 To qualify for the award, a team must have a minimum grade point average of 3.0 (on a 4.0 scale) to be eligible.
-Individually, 35 different student-athletes have garnered Big Ten Conference Distinguished Scholar laurels during Walker-Hock’s tenure to go along 15 CoSIDA Academic All-District honors.
+Individually, 35 different student-athletes have garnered Big Ten Conference Distinguished Scholar laurels during Walker-Hock’s tenure to go along seven NSCAA/United Soccer Coaches Scholar All-Americans and 15 CoSIDA Academic All-District honors.

-Prior to taking over at Ohio State for the 1997 season, Walker-Hock spent two seasons at Kansas, where she started the program and compiled a 13-23-1 record in two seasons coaching a team of predominantly freshmen and sophomores.
+Prior to taking over at Ohio State for the 1997 season, Walker-Hock spent two seasons at Kansas, where she started the program.
+Her career record is 284-211-55 and she has an Ohio State record of 271-188-54.

 Walker-Hock’s coaching career began at the University of Maryland in 1992 under former U.S. Women’s National Team head coach April Heinrichs.
 In three years at Maryland, the team’s goalkeepers and defense, coached by Walker-Hock, set records for save percentage, saves, fewest goals allowed and goals-against average.
 Active in the development of youth soccer, Walker-Hock has served as a Region II Staff Coach for the U.S. Soccer Federation Olympic Development Program since the summer of 1996.
 At Maryland, she served three years as a club coach in the town of Columbia, Maryland, as well as a head coach for the Maryland State Youth Soccer Association ODP.